Air Côte d'Ivoire: Ownership

 As of April 2017, the parent entities of the shareholders are:

 The Aga Khan Fund for Economic Development was a 15% shareholder until 2013, when it was reported that it would withdraw from Air Côte d'Ivoire.
 The shareholding was acquired by Golden Road, a consortium of private Ivorian investors, with shareholdings changing following subsequent fundraising.

 Business trends

 Air Côte d'Ivoire does not appear to publish annual accounts, but some figures have been made available via press reports, interviews and other publications (figures shown for years ending 31 December):

 Key people

-As of February 2021, Air Côte d'Ivoire's CEO or General Manager (Directeur Général) is Laurent Loukou.
+As of February 2021, Air Côte d'Ivoire's CEO or general manager (directeur général) is Laurent Loukou.

 Destinations

 As of September 2012, the airline had initial plans to operate scheduled services from its hub in Abidjan on a network covering nine international destinations in West and East Africa, although some of them would be flown by sister companies Air Burkina and Air Mali.
 Cities served with Air Côte d'Ivoire's own aircraft were expected to include Accra, Conakry, Cotonou and Dakar.
 Operations commenced on 12 November 2012, with the carrier's maiden flight linking Abidjan with Dakar.

+As of July 2024, the company's route map indicate that it serves the following destinations: